 - difficulty sleeping (insomnia)

 - heart palpitations and more.

 Which vaccine will I get?

-Which vaccine you get will depend on availability, but you will only receive a vaccine that has been officially approved.
-The only vaccines currently available in the UK are Pfizer/BioNTech and Oxford/AstraZeneca.
+Which vaccine you get will mainly depend on availability, but you will only receive a vaccine that has been officially approved.
+Some people may be advised to have a specific vaccine due to age, medical conditions or allergies.
+The only vaccines currently available in the UK are Pfizer/BioNTech.

 Is the vaccine permitted in my religious community?

 Many religious communities openly support the Covid-19 vaccine, including The Muslim Council of Britain, who confirmed that all approved Covid-19 vaccines are safe to take, with all versions approved by The British Islamic Medical Association.

 What to expect at your Covid-19 vaccine appointment

 Your vaccine appointment will take place at your GP surgery, local hospital, pharmacy, or nearest mass vaccination centre.
 There are also mobile ‘pop-up- vaccination services that are visiting certain communities.
 Unless exempt, you will need to wear a face covering to your appointment.